naobyprawira/OneDrive-Document-Search/README.md

 - Verify search service can connect to Qdrant

 **"v_bm25 not found" error:**
-- Collections need BM25 support
+- Collections need BM25 support (sparse vectors)
-- Ensure using `documents` and `chunks` collections
+- Ensure collections are created with sparse vector configuration
-- These were created with sparse vector configuration
+- Check that `DOC_COLLECTION` and `CHUNK_COLLECTION` environment variables match your Qdrant collections